 Note that all Cosco car seats require a top tether for forward facing, so don’t bring one of these to Mexico unless you’re certain a top tether will be available.
 If you get in a car and don’t see one right away, be sure to check everywhere.
 In a sedan they’re generally behind the vehicle head restraints, while in a hatchback or van they’re often on the backs of the seats themselves… sometimes way down low.

 -Before you get the whole family loaded in, check for broken or hidden seatbelts.
-We ran into this issue in two of the four taxis we took!
+We ran into this issue in three of the five taxis we took!
 In one, the buckle stalk was hidden under the bench.
 Fortunately the taxi driver was extremely gracious and took the car halfway apart to dig it out so that we could all ride safely.
 Since it was a window seat, I can only imagine that most passengers don’t bother buckling up.
-In the other instance the broken seatbelt was in a minivan so there were ample seats for our family of four without using the broken seatbelt.
+In the other instances the broken seatbelt was in a minivan/SUV so there were ample seats for our family of four without using the broken seatbelt.

 Should you bring your car seat to Mexico?
 Or should you rent a car seat in Mexico?